 How to get a veterans ID card recognized by government agencies, restaurants and retail stores

-State Issued Veterans Designation on Driver’s Licenses or Identification Cards – If you reside in one of the 28 states that currently offers a veterans designation on a driver’s license or ID card this is the easiest and best option that both government agencies and businesses universally accept.
+State Issued Veterans Designation on Driver’s Licenses or Identification Cards – If you reside in one of the many states that currently offers a veterans designation on a driver’s license or ID card this is the easiest and best option that both government agencies and businesses universally accept.
 The states require varying proof of veterans status so be sure to check with the DMV before applying.
 Many will only require your DD214 but some states require additional documentation or will accept supplemental documentation to a DD214.
 Costs be state range from free to about $15 although even if free there most likely is fee to re-issue a card if not already up for renewal.
 More information on Veterans ID’s provided by states can be found here.

 State Veterans ID Cards – Most states are opting to put a Veterans designation on a driver’s license or ID card.
 Virginia, thus far, is one state that issues a separate Veterans ID card which can be obtained through the DMV.
 This means you would have a driver’s license and a state veterans ID card.

 County Court House or Clerk Office Issued Veterans Cards – Some Counties such as in New Jersey and New York have opted to provide county veteran ID cards until the states can begin offering.
 Check with your local county courthouse or clerk office to see if they offer veterans cards.
 These cards are not official but for the purposes of receiving discounts from businesses this should work.
 This has been confirmed by many veterans.